scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

  * to add the new node(s) to Nagios configuration.

-A possible workaround for the 'adding case' would be to use a SSH command from the new node(s) deployed to run the approriate Puppet manifest on the Nagios node.
+A possible workaround for the 'adding case' would be to use a SSH command from the new node(s) deployed to run the appropriate Puppet manifest on the Nagios node.
 This workaround won't be explored in first glance.

 Data model impact